Unity-Technologies/ml-agents/docs/Learning-Environment-Best-Practices.md

   ([learn more here](Training-Curriculum-Learning.md)).
 * When possible, it is often helpful to ensure that you can complete the task by using a Player Brain to control the agent.
-* It is often helpful to make many copies of the agent, and attach the Brain to be trained to all of these agents.
-In this way the Brain can get more feedback information from all of these agents, which helps it train faster.
+* It is often helpful to make many copies of the agent, and give them the same `Behavior Name`.
+In this way the learning process can get more feedback information from all of these agents, which helps it train faster.

 ## Rewards